Flat Roof Replacement Cost

 Cons

-While flat roofs are great, there are other alternatives available to homeowners which they might find more attractive.
+While flat roofs are great, there are other alternatives available to homeowners that they might find more attractive.
 In this section, we’ll consider some of the more common ones.

 Roll-on Roofs Cost